-THE PROBLEM Textbook costs are a big issue for students here on campus.
+The Problem Textbook costs are a big issue for students here on campus.

-- > Textbooks are expensive-\$1200 per student per year for books and supplies, and prices have been rising at three times the rate of inflation. - Publishers undermine the used book market with new editions and costly bundles. - > Students are even opting not to buy the books-65 percent of students surveyed reported not buying or renting a required book because of the price. - Cite any local research you've collected on textbook prices. - If relevant, tell a brief personal story about how textbook costs have affected you. - > Ask: Is this a problem that's come to your attention before?
+- Textbooks are expensive: individual books can cost \$300, and prices have almost doubled in the past decade. - > Publishers undermine the used book market with new editions and costly bundles. - Students are even opting not to buy the books-65 percent of students surveyed reported not buying or renting a required book because of the price. - Cite any local research you've collected on textbook prices. - > If relevant, tell a brief personal story about how textbook costs have affected you. - Ask: Is this a problem that's come to your attention before?

-THE SOLUTION The good news is that our campaign to reduce the cost of textbooks is making progress.
+The Solution The good news is that our campaign to reduce the cost of textbooks is making progress.

-- > Students have found creative ways to save money by buying used books, renting books, and sharing books with their peers. - There's a recent federal law requiring publishers to disclose textbook prices and revision info to professors, which ensures that you have easy access to that information when choosing books for your classes. - More affordable alternatives are coming onto the market that can save students a lot of money.
+- Students have found creative ways to save money by buying used books, renting books, and sharing books with their peers. - There's a federal law requiring publishers to disclose textbook prices and revision info to professors, which ensures that you have easy access to that information when choosing books for your classes. - More affordable alternatives are coming onto the market that can save students a lot of money.

-OPEN TEXTBOOKS The most important alternatives I want to talk to you about are open-source textbooks.
+Open Textbooks The most important alternatives I want to talk to you about are open-source textbooks.
 Open textbooks are books that are published under an open license that allows them to be used and shared for free.